minprog/programmeren-1/extra/installatie/windows/index.md

 </details>

-> Remember to reboot your computer after installing WSL
+**Remember to reboot your computer after installing WSL.**

 ## Step 2: Create an account

-1. Open up the `Ubuntu` terminal.
-Do this by pressing the windows keys, then type Ubuntu and click on the app.
+1. Open up the Ubuntu terminal.
+Do this by pressing the Windows key on your keyboard, then type Ubuntu and click on the app.

 2. Ubuntu will now launch, this will take a few minutes.

-    - If you're getting the following error please ask our staff for help.
+    If you get the following error **please ask the staff for help**.

         WslRegisterDistribution failed with error: 0x80370102
         Error: 0x80370102 The virtual machine could not be started because a required feature is not installed.

 3. Enter a username and password for Ubuntu.

-> Linux will not show any characters while entering a password, this is normal.
+    **Linux will not show any characters while entering a password; this is normal.**

 ![](wsl/setupubuntu.png)

-## Step 3: Install Clang, Make and check50
+## Step 3: Tools

+Open the Ubuntu terminal and enter the following line:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/uvapl/installer/main/run.sh)"

-> You can paste into your terminal with right-click.
+Note: you can paste into your terminal using right-click.

-Then run:

-    sudo apt update && sudo apt upgrade -y

-Then run:

-    sudo apt install make clang python3-pip -y

-This will install Pip (Python's package manager).
-Then run

-    pip3 install check50

-And finally, run:

-    curl -s https://packagecloud.io/install/repositories/cs50/repo/script.deb.sh | sudo bash
-    sudo apt install libcs50
+The above is a script that will guide you through most of the installation.
+Whenever you get error messages that you don't understand, please contact the course's staff for help.

 ## Step 4: Atom

 Download and install [Atom](https://atom.io/).

-# Troubleshooting

-Ran into trouble?
-Contact the staff!
-It is important to get started quickly.
-You only have to do the above once, so get help now and you will be set for the remainder of the course!
+## Getting Started

+The install script has created a "Programming" directory inside your Documents directory.
+Start the Atom edit and then choose File->Open and navigate to that directory.
+Atom will open a new window with the directory in view.